 Structure and Requirements of the Sustainability Minor

 The Minor in Sustainability requires two core courses and at least four elective courses.
 The core courses include IDS 206: an introductory team-taught course, and IDS 391: a Capstone Seminar.
-Students minoring in Sustainability will be required to demonstrate their developing body of knowledge and the integration of that knowledge across fields with an electronic portfolio that will be reviewed by a faculty steering committee.

 All Courses must be graded.

 1. Twenty hours required, including IDS 206 (3 credits) and IDS 391 (3 credits).
 Up to two classes (8 credits) can be transfer or study abroad.

 2. Students must take at least one approved course in each of the three divisions of the university (natural sciences, social sciences, and humanities) and can count no more than two from their major.

 3. A capstone exercise will deepen student engagement with the issues and perspectives through research, internship, campus project, or other practicum experience.
 Capstone experiences can be supervised by any appropriate faculty member or study abroad faculty member and may be carried out in a course or non-course experience.
 Registration in the capstone seminar will provide a community of fellow minors, the final paper will have at least 3,500 words.